SteelCompendium/data-md-dse/Bestiary/Radenwight Ratcrobat.md

   type: Maneuver
   keywords:
   - Melee
-  distance: Reach 1
+  distance: Melee 1
   target: One enemy
   effects:
   - name: Effect
-    effect: 'Slide 1; the ratcrobat can then shift into the square the target left. '
+    effect: 'Slide 3; the ratcrobat can then shift into any of the squares the target left. '
 - name: Ready Rodent
   type: Triggered Action
   keywords:
   - Melee
   - Weapon
-  distance: Reach 1
+  distance: Melee 1
   target: One creature
   trigger: An ally deals damage to the target.
   effects: